 The Mesh Company has an enormous range of wire mesh products.
 We truly are an industry leader among suppliers of weld mesh and woven wire materials.
 With the capabilities we have in-house, we can provide virtually anything you require.
 Chicken wire, insect meshing and rodent mesh materials are also available in large stock quantities at bargain prices.

-Standard Brass Mesh Specification
+What Are The Standard Brass Mesh Specifications?

 The standard specifications of brass filter mesh that we offer are as follows: